we use ggplot2 for graphical representations

 scale_fill_viridis_c()

-The full range of diversity possible with 21 cities is covered in the parameter space, which indicates that an extension of the parameter range will probably not uncover SIMs that differ significantly from those obtained with the chosen range.
+The full range of diversity possible with 21 cities is covered in the parameter space, which indicates that extending the parameter range will unlikely uncover SIMs that differ significantly from those obtained with the chosen range.

 autoplot(euro_models_df, diversity) +